quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

   + We use `T` (tau) as a threshold for `d`:
     + If `d(img1, img2) <= T`, then the faces are the same.
     + If `d(img1, img2) >  T`, then the faces are different.
 + Similarity function helps us solving the one shot learning.
-Also its still work fine with new inputs.
+  + Also it still work fine with new inputs added to the database.

 #### Siamese Network
 + We will implement the similarity function using a type of NNs called Siamease Network in which we can pass multiple inputs to the two or more networks with the same architecture and parameters.